Trauma-Team-International/Home/data/README.md

 Anyone whose decisions related with COVID-19 depend on understanding ICU mortality, ventilation use, and ARDS in pneumonia patients.

-This dataset is intended for researchers, decision makers, technology developers, and others whose decisions depend on understanding of

 ## Overview

 The dataset consist of hospital admissions that led to an ICU stay.
 Consisting of over 5,000 ICU stays where a pneumonia diagnosis is present, the dataset provides ~100 features on ventilation use, pneumonia characteristics, viral influenza, and acute respiratory distress syndrome (ARDS).

 The dataset is sampled from MIMIC, which *"is an openly available dataset developed by the MIT Lab for Computational Physiology, comprising deidentified health data associated with ~60,000 intensive care unit admissions.
 It includes demographics, vital signs, laboratory tests, medications, and more."*

-## Citations

-The origin dataset is MIMIC-III database [link](https://mimic.physionet.org/).
-You must cite the below if you use this data.

-> MIMIC-III, a freely accessible critical care database.
-Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
-Scientific Data (2016).
-DOI: 10.1038/sdata.2016.35.
-Available from: http://www.nature.com/articles/sdata201635

-## Privacy Notice

-The hospital admission id (`hadm_id`) used in MIMIC is obfuscated, but lookup table can be provided for those that verify their right to access MIMIC.

-## Priv

 ## Description